 The group project integrates all of the course material.
-It is worth 18 % of the course grade.
 Students will work in teams and will be given the task of applying this material to discussing and analyzing a company or company related event assigned by the instructor.
 The company this semester is Boeing.
 The incident, the Boeing 737 Max flaws and crashes.

 Groups are to submit a voice-over-slide presentation (a video clip) along with the slides for it.
 Optionally, groups may provide handouts covering material thought to be relevant but left out of the presentation due to time constraints.
 The presentation is to be approximately 15 minutes long.
-The project must be submitted on Canvas, although this submission may consist of a link to where the work has been deposited.
+The project must be submitted on Canvas, although this submission may consist of a link to where the work has been deposited (make sure you grant the instructor access).

-SUBMITTING WORK LATE
+SUBMITTING WORK LATE AND MAKE-UPS